-A cruise in one of our outboard powered boats will be a rewarding experience any time from early morning to evening.
+A river cruise in one of our outboard-powered boats will be a rewarding experience any time from early morning to evening.
 The choice is yours, and our guides will make the appropriate recommendation depending on prevailing conditions.
 Photographers may not want the sun in their eyes or backlit waters.

 There’s always something happening on the river, and the breeze out there is delightfully refreshing, particularly on a bright, cloudless sunny day.
 The river is continually changing and varies in width, speed and depth, perpetuating the ill-defined Zambia border which follows the original river course.
 Wildlife knows no such boundaries, and downstream there are national parks on both sides.

 There is a rich variety of birdlife on its banks, reedbeds, backwaters and sandy shores mainly when the Palearctic migrants are around.
 You will see the ubiquitous fish eagle or an osprey often taking larger fish from the river, and there are myriad kingfishers of all shapes, colours and sizes who are partial to the smaller ones.
 With a vast variety of waders, storks and herons it’s a twitcher’s paradise with a host of interesting distractions.